Back to resources

 As a result, attack surfaces grow, user access management is cumbersome and lacks visibility, and, when a security incident occurs, the operational velocity DevOps require to do their jobs and organizations rely on to grow grinds to a halt.

-To solve this riddle, let’s step back from zero trust and focus on zero standing permissions (ZSP).
+To solve this riddle, let’s step back from zero trust and focus on zero standing privileges (ZSP).

 Gartner defines ZSP as “the target state for privileged access in an organization to minimize risk of stolen credentials, privilege abuse, breaches, data loss and non-compliance.”
 Unlike zero trust, which is a security framework that can be interpreted in diverse ways, ZSP is a tactical step organizations can take to move closer to a zero-trust model.